 resort community that is an excellent place to stop for food and gas

 before the afternoon trek to Pocatello.
 We recommend the Sunnyside

-Store/Sinclair station, on the way out of town to the west, for lunch
+Store/Sinclair station, on the way out of town for a quick lunch

 turn north (right) on Sunnyside Road (70030).

 Hollow (watch for a jog to the right near a house and a "dead end road"